Firedrake/postscript-libraries/README.md

 its dependencies) and copy it into your single program file; I'm working on a helper program to do this automatically.

+I'm licencing these under GPL v3, but if you do actually get any use out of them, or want any functionality added, I'd love to hear about it.

 # The Libraries
 ## deepeq